 - Yield to horses at all times.

-- Bring all the necessary things for your dog - water, collar, leash, pack, poop bags, first aid kit, snacks, food.
+- Bring all the necessary things for your dog - water, collar, leash, pack, poop bags, first aid kit, treats, and food.

 Heading to Yellowstone?
 Going rafting or rock climbing?
 If your four legged friend is cooped up, contact Hiking Hounds - a dog walking and pet sitting service located right in Big Sky, Montana.
 They can make sure that your dog is having a blast while your off on your next adventure.